me.png

 Tsinghua Laboratory of Brain and Intelligence (THBI);

-My research interests lie at the intersection of computer vision (CV) and machine learning (ML), with the goal of developing trustworthy multimodal computer vision systems that can achieve human‐level visual understanding and out-of-distribution (OOD) generalization.
+My research interests lie at the intersection of computer vision (CV), natural language processsing (NLP), and machine learning (ML), with the goal of developing trustworthy multimodal systems that can achieve human‐level visual understanding and out-of-distribution (OOD) generalization.
 I have explored the following areas:

 • Classical CV applications: Improving the accuracy and robustness of general object detection, instance segmentation, and other tasks.